 Another tip is one you may have heard before—fill up on healthy snacks before heading out to a holiday party or gathering.
 Heading to a party feeling hungry will make those tasty treats much harder to resist.

 Finally, don’t skip exercising during the hectic holidays.
 It’s more important than ever.
 If you can’t find time to work in thirty minutes of continuous exercise, opt for two fifteen-minute sessions instead.
 You’ll reap the same rewards.

 You and your senior family member could practice fifteen minutes of chair yoga together in the morning and then you could take a brisk walk in the evening before leaving for a holiday party.

 A Five Star Dining Experience

 One myth you may have heard is that senior living communities don’t have very great food.
 Nothing could be further from the truth at Five Star Senior Living.
 In fact, we have our own Five Star Culinary Institute to train our community chefs.
-It’s all done under the direction of celebrity chef, Brad Miller.

 Call the community nearest you to schedule a tour and to be our guest for lunch or dinner.
 You’ll see firsthand how we are setting the standard for excellence in senior-living dining!